Devi Mata - Shaktism

 Parvati

 Parvati is the reincarnation of Sati, the first Shiva's wife.
 Sati, the daughter of an ancient god - Daksha (in Satya Yuga), had chosen to marry Shiva.
 Daksha disapproved this because for him Shiva was rather a paradoxical ascetic character associated with animals, ash, snakes, and ghosts.
-One day, Daksha held a religious sacrifice (yagna) and invited all the gods, but not Sati and Shiva.
-However, Sati came, uninvited, to see the sacrifice rituals and after hearing her father's sharp and ridiculing words in direction of Shiva she threw herself into the ritual pyre.
-(This is also why the custom "Sati" - when widowed women ended their life alive in the funeral pyre with their deceased husbands, preserved later in India.)
+One day, Daksha held a big religious sacrifice (yagna) and invited all the gods, but not Sati and Shiva.
+However, Sati came, uninvited, to look at sacrifice rituals, but after hearing her father's sharp and ridiculing words in direction of Shiva she threw herself into the ritual pyre.
+(This is the root of the custom known as "Sati" - when widowed women ended their life alive on the funeral pyre with their deceased husbands - which appeared in India.)
 When Shiva found out what happened, He destroyed the yagna and killed Daksha.
 Shiva then took the Sati's corpse on His back and ran fiercely all around the world demolishing everything.
-Lord Vishnu wanted to help Shiva and used His divine discus to cut the Sati's body into pieces in order to stop the Shiva's outrage.
-The pieces of Sati's body fell all around and the spots her parts fell onto are now known as Shakti Peethas.
-Shiva is believed to be guarding each of these Shakti Peethas in His fiercest form called Bhairava.
-Parvati is the incarnation of Sati and She is the Mother of Ganesha and Skanda as the Shiva's second consort.
+Lord Vishnu wanted to stop Shiva and used His divine discus to cut the Sati's body into pieces in order to mitigate the Shiva's outrage.
+The chopped off pieces of the Sati's body fell down on Earth (on various places) and the spots they fell onto are today known as Shakti Peethas.
+Shiva is believed to be guarding each of these Shakti Peethas in His fiercest form known as Bhairava.
+Parvati is the incarnation of Sati and She is the Shiva's second consort and the Mother of Ganesha and Skanda.

 Who is Kali - the skull Goddess?